matheusgmello/dsmeta/README.md

-Sure!
-Here's the README in English for the "DSmeta - Sales System" project:

 # DSmeta - Sales System

 This is a sales system project, developed in Java with Spring Boot and MySQL database.
 The system also uses the Twilio API for sending SMS.